ctdarwell/TASSELmanip/README.md

 There should be five columns in the Tassel results file names: ['Trait', 'Marker', 'Chr', 'Pos', 'p'].
 If not contact me and I will help to generalise the program to accomodate different Tassel output formats.
 The Tassel file should be tab separated.

-MSU gene list is as downloaded format (reduced here as 'genes.csv').
-NB runtime may take several (i.e. 3-4) hours - may parallelise in future.
+MSU gene list is as per downloaded format (reduced here as 'genes.csv').
+NB runtime may take several (i.e. 3-4) hours (may parallelise in future).
 The files 'genes.csv' & 'tassel.txt' are redacted/reduced test run files to be placed in the same directory as the program scripts.
 It should run out of the box.

-The PDF files is the Table S1 formatted output; 'PREFIX_MLM_BLB_tassel_LDgenes_fdr_msu7.xlsx' is the same tabular output to XL; 'PREFIX_MLM_BLB_tassel_LDfuncGenes_fdr_msu7.xlsx' is a tabular version of the annotated regions; 'PREFIX_MLM_BLB_tassel_LDgenes_other_sign_locs_fdr_msu7.csv' is a list of SNPs not contained in MSU gene regions; 'PREFIXFDR_identifed_loci_msu7.csv' is a simpler format of identified MSU regions.
+The outputted PDF file is the Table S1 formatted output; '[PREFIX]_MLM_BLB_tassel_LDgenes_fdr_msu7.xlsx' is the same tabular output to XL format; '[PREFIX]_MLM_BLB_tassel_LDfuncGenes_fdr_msu7.xlsx' is a tabular version of the annotated regions; '[PREFIX]_MLM_BLB_tassel_LDgenes_other_sign_locs_fdr_msu7.csv' is a list of other SNPs not contained within MSU gene regions; '[PREFIX]_FDR_identifed_loci_msu7.csv' is a simpler format of identified SNPs within MSU regions.

 2. `tassleManhattanPlotter.v1.0.py`